 Unfortunately, its maximum range of a little over 27 feet is only slightly more than half the SEBO's cleaning range, so you'll need to swap outlets when cleaning faraway areas.
 In addition, while the build quality is pretty solid overall, it still feels noticeably less sturdy than the SEBO, not to mention the more upmarket Miele Complete C3.
 There's no built-in storage compartment either, though you can mount the included upholstery tool, dusting brush, and crevice tool on the rather flimsy feeling clip that can be attached to the base of its hose.

-If you're looking for a mid-range vacuum that can handle debris on high-pile carpet, the Dyson Ball Animal 3 is a great choice.
+If you're looking for a mid-range vacuum that can handle debris on high-pile carpet, the Dyson Ball Animal 3 Extra/Complete is a great choice.
 This bagless upright vacuum's floorhead offers three levels of surface adjustment, making it significantly easier to push along on dense carpeting when compared to its predecessor, the Dyson Ball Animal 2, which had a habit of tearing up carpet fibers.
 Combined with its powerful suction motor, this vacuum has no trouble clearing debris embedded deeply within low and high-pile carpet fibers.
 The floorhead also features built-in plastic vanes that are remarkably effective in capturing pet hair and preventing it from getting tangled around the vacuum's brushroll.
 That said, while it's great for use on medium to high-pile carpet, it isn't a great fit for shag carpeting since its brushroll can get tangled on very long carpet fibers.

 Furthermore, the Dyson vacuum's build quality isn't nearly as robust as the Miele Classic C1's, as it creaks and flexes while in use.
 The lack of a self-winding power cord is also disappointing for a vacuum in this price range.
 Its bagless design isn't as easy to maintain either; the Miele's disposable, self-sealing dirtbags make disposing of debris very easy, whereas you'll need to shake out the Dyson vacuum's dirt compartment and occasionally wash it to make sure there isn't any leftover debris left within.

 Check out the Kenmore Intuition Bagged if you're shopping for something a little less expensive.
-This bagged upright vacuum doesn't have a height-adjustable floorhead like the Dyson Ball Animal 3 and comes with a smaller assortment of tools, but crucially, it's highly effective when it comes to dealing with debris on high-pile carpet, easily clearing away a wide variety of debris types on this surface type.
-It has a brushroll off switch, which can help you free the vacuum if it gets stuck on any thicker carpet too.
+This bagged upright vacuum doesn't have a height-adjustable floorhead like the Dyson Ball Animal 3 Extra/Complete and comes with a smaller assortment of tools, but crucially, it's highly effective when it comes to dealing with debris on high-pile carpet, easily clearing away a wide variety of debris types on this surface type.
+It has a brushroll off switch, which can help you free the vacuum if it gets stuck on any thicker carpet.
 The Kenmore's 'Lift-Up' design lets you detach the motor unit/dirtbag compartment from its floorhead, making it a lot easier to clean any tight spots.
 In spite of its relatively affordable price point, it offers HEPA filtration as well; combined with its HEPA-rated dustbag, it's a very good option for those who suffer from allergies.

 On the downside, this is a somewhat bulky vacuum, and even with its swiveling head, it can be a bit of a hassle to maneuver, especially in tighter spaces.

-If you're on a budget, the best vacuum for thick carpet we've tested is the BISSELL PowerForce Helix.
+If you're on a budget, the best vacuum for thick carpets we've tested is the BISSELL PowerForce Helix.
 This basic upright has a cheap-feeling plastic chassis, even compared to mid-range models like the Kenmore Intuition Bagged, and its fixed-angle floorhead makes it trickier to maneuver in cluttered areas or around tables and chairs.
 That said, if all you're concerned about is carpet-cleaning capability, it's certainly worth a look.
 It performs impressively well when clearing away debris on high-pile carpets.
 Its floorhead has five levels of height adjustment, a rare feature for something in this price range that makes it easier to push around on uneven surfaces.
 However, there's no brushroll off switch, so it can sometimes get stuck on rug tassels and bogged down on really thick carpeting.

 This vacuum has a few parts that need periodic cleaning; not all are easy to access.
 This includes its brushroll, which requires you to remove six screws to take it out.
 It's also far from the best option for allergy sufferers, as fine allergens can easily escape from gaps around its dustbin.